kjs29/practicegit/story.md

 He is a self taught programmer.

-the real change from macbookpro
+the real change from macbookpro.

+happy new year !